open-power/skiboot/doc/opal-api/opal-led-get-set-114-115.rst

       Indicates there is a problem with the FRU or resource at the location with which the indicator is associated.

+All LEDs are defined in the device tree (see :ref:`device-tree/ibm,opal/leds`).

 LED Design
 ----------